Sciatic Nerve Pain: How to Manage It

 It is often helpful to begin with conservative approaches to manage mild sciatic nerve pain.
 These include:

-• Heat or ice therapy: Alternating short 15 to 20-minute ice applications with heat therapy can relieve pain, decrease inflammation, and improve circulation.
+- Heat or ice therapy: Alternating short 15 to 20-minute ice applications with heat therapy can give you sciatica pain relief, decrease inflammation, and improve circulation.

-• Physical therapy: Prescribed stretches and back-strengthening exercises can help ease nerve pressure.
+- Physical therapy: Prescribed sciatica stretches and back-strengthening exercises can help ease nerve pressure.

 Steroid injections may also be used in some instances to lessen inflammation and discomfort.